-Now, thinking of luxury, sparkly diamonds would be top of mind, but they’re not exactly our kind of luxe.
+Now, thinking of luxury, sparkly diamonds would be top of anyone’s mind, but they’re not exactly our kind of luxe.
 Natural diamonds are extracted from deep within Earth where they have been formed from geological pressure over millions of years.
 Mining them is a labor-intensive process that, when done irresponsibly, causes soil erosion, pollution, deforestation and force local population to relocate.
-Often situated in developing or underdeveloped countries with limited regulations for protecting the environment or human rights, the consequences can be pretty ugly.
-Conflict diamonds, or blood diamonds, are one of the worst examples and have been mined and sold to finance brutal warfare, contributing to the violation of human rights through brutality and forced labor.
+Often situated in developing or underdeveloped countries with limited regulations for protecting the environment or human rights, the consequences can be ugly.
+Conflict diamonds, or blood diamonds, are one of the worst examples as they’ve been mined and sold to finance brutal warfare, contributing to the violation of human rights through brutality and forced labor.

 It does sound a bit too good to be true, and some people still think it is, but fact is that lab-grown stones have essentially the same chemical composition, crystal structure, optical and physical properties as diamonds grown under ground.
 So they basically look and perform exactly the same while being retailed for about 30-40% less.

 What do you think?
 Please share your thoughts with us below.

 Fresh Co-Lab: Ganni x Swedish Stockings

 When Ganni teams up with Swedish Stockings, the result is some very extra (and eco-friendly) legwear.